pedrodgpires/synfony-simple-rest-api-books/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository.
 2. Install dependencies:
     ```sh
     composer install
     ```
-3. Set up the environment variables:
+3. Set up the environment variables (if needed).

 4. Create the database and run migrations:
     ```sh